AI Writes Your Code: Should the Session Be in Git? | UData Blog

 What "Committing the Session" Actually Means

 The proposal being discussed isn't storing raw chat logs in your repo.
 That would be noise.
-The real idea is structured context capture:
+The real idea is structured context capture — a minimal, human-readable record of the key decisions made during an AI-assisted coding session:

 The Business Case for Context-Rich Commits

 For engineering teams, this isn't an academic exercise.
-The cost of lost context is real and measurable:
+The cost of lost context is real and measurable.
+Consider what happens when a new developer joins a codebase where 40% of the logic was AI-generated without documentation:

-• Onboarding time increases when new developers can't understand why a system works the way it does
+- Onboarding time increases — they can't understand why a system works the way it does, so they spend days reverse-engineering intent

-• Bug investigation slows when the constraints that shaped a piece of code are gone
+- Bug investigation slows — without the constraints that shaped a piece of code, every hypothesis has to be tested from scratch

-• Refactoring risk increases when teams can't distinguish intentional design from AI-generated convenience
+- Refactoring risk increases — teams can't distinguish intentional design from AI-generated convenience, so they either over-engineer or introduce regressions

 Organizations that treat AI-generated code as a black box — "it works, ship it" — are accumulating a new kind of technical debt: reasoning debt.
-The code exists but the logic behind it doesn't.
+The code exists.
+The logic behind it doesn't.
+And reasoning debt compounds just like regular tech debt — silently, until something breaks in production and nobody knows why.

 Practical Steps You Can Take Now

 You don't need to wait for tooling to catch up.
-Teams can establish norms today:
+Engineering teams can establish effective norms today with minimal overhead:

-• Flag AI-heavy modules in architecture docs so future maintainers know where to invest extra understanding
+- Flag AI-heavy modules in architecture docs.
+Let future maintainers know where to invest extra understanding — and where to be cautious about refactoring.

 How UData Helps

 UData builds and maintains production software for clients across industries — and AI coding assistants are now part of every project workflow.
-We've developed internal standards for AI-assisted development that keep codebases maintainable, reviewable, and auditable as the team scales.
+We've developed internal standards for AI-assisted development that keep codebases maintainable, reviewable, and auditable as teams scale.

-When you outstaff developers through UData, you get engineers who understand not just how to use AI tools, but how to integrate them responsibly into a professional engineering workflow — with the documentation and commit hygiene your future team will thank you for.
+When you bring on developers through UData's outstaffing model, you get engineers who understand not just how to use AI tools, but how to integrate them responsibly into a professional engineering workflow.
+That means:

 Conclusion